SEND

 In collaboration with parents and pupils, the school sets targets to help pupils to achieve their potential.
 The school may support your child in a variety of ways depending on their individual needs.

 The first way is within the classroom.
 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
-High-quality teaching is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.
+High-quality teaching is our first step in responding to pupils who show support needs in their learning including those with SEN. This will be differentiated for individual pupils.
 Learning will be scaffolded to your child’s needs (overseen by the class teacher).

-A further level of provision may involve your child working individually with a member of staff to meet specific targets.
-These targets may be set out in an IEP (Individual Education Plan), IBP (Individual Behaviour Plan), MSP (My Support Plan), EHCP (Educational healthcare plan) or be recorded on the school’s Provision Map.
-These detail support that is additional to or different from that provided as part of the School’s usual differentiated curriculum These strategies and support programmes are reviewed and revised on a regular basis and pupils’ progress is closely monitored.
-Your child’s targets will be set by the class teacher in collaboration with the SENCo.
+A further level of provision may involve your child working in a small group or at times individually with a member of staff to meet specific targets.
+These targets may be set out in an IEP (Individual Education Plan), IBP (Individual Behaviour Plan) or, EHCP (Educational healthcare plan) or be recorded on the school’s year group provision maps.
+These detail support that is additional to or different from that provided as part of the School’s usual differentiated curriculum.
+These strategies and support programmes are reviewed and revised on a regular basis and pupils’ progress is closely monitored by the class teacher and the SENCo and your child’s targets will be set by the class teacher in collaboration with the SENCo.

 How will the curriculum be matched to my child/young person’s needs?